-Adjust the Static Correction Level on the Receiver Collar to the permanent setting appropriate for your pet.
+Adjust the Receiver Collar to the permanent setting appropriate for your pet depending on his size and temperament.

 - 1. Enter the Pet Area with your pet wearing the Receiver Collar. - 2.
 Walk around the yard and play with your pet, staying within the Pet Area at all times. - 3.
 Preoccupy yourself with another task in the yard while watching your pet. - 4.
-Should your pet escape, take the Receiver Collar off and lead him back into the Pet Area.
+Should your pet escape, take the Receiver Collar off or turn the system off at the Fence Transmitter and lead him back into the Pet Area.